 Can you transform a bathroom by changing most of the surfaces, including counter tops, for under $100?
 YES!
 Can you transform a drab formica surface to a beautiful faux marble counter top for less than $50?
 YES!
 Can you paint the existing laminate cabinets to create a more modern sophisticated look?
 YES!
-All it takes is a little time and even less money, and I’ll show you how to update a bathroom for under $100 including DIY Faux Marble Countertops.
+All it takes is a little time and even less money, and I’ll show you how to update a bathroom for under $100 including DIY Faux Marble Countertop.

-Let’s start from the beginning;First thing on the bathroom update to-do list was to get rid of the “builder grade” mirror.
+The first thing on the bathroom update to-do list was to get rid of the “builder grade” mirror.

 Friends, it is amazing what an actual framed mirror can do for the look of a bathroom.
 It’s easy to slap a piece of glass on a wall, but it also makes it look cheap.

 On a whim one day I switched up the dated light covers with a few lamp shades I found that we weren’t using.

 Another little crafty project I created for this bathroom was my DIY wall pallet sign.